msaari/relevanssi/readme.txt

 == Changelog ==
 * Security fix: Prevent CSV injection attack in log export.
 * Security fix: Restrict access to doc count updates.
+* Minor fix: Product variations check the parent product for access restrictions, to avoid situations where variations of a draft product appear in the results.
 * Minor fix: Improved TablePress compatibility.
 * Minor fix: Added error handling to the Ninja Table compatibility code.